- Events & Highlights

 Park with ease at the YMCA and ride the shuttle to the stadium.

-Two-time Olympic Gold Medal Softball Player (1996, 2000) Dot Richardson was the special guest athlete of the 31st Annual Big Sky State Games.
-She spoke and lit the torch during Opening Ceremonies at Wendy’s Field at Daylis Stadium in Billings.
+World record setter and three-time Olympic Triple Jumper (1980, 1984, 1988) Willie Banks is the special guest athlete of the 32nd Annual Big Sky State Games Friday, July 14.
+He will speak and light the torch during Opening Ceremonies at Wendy’s Field at Daylis Stadium in Billings.

 Festivities kick off with SOAKED, a crazy fun two mile water walk/run through and around Pioneer Park.
 Other happenings include a Fun Fair, autographs with an Olympic athlete, food trucks, cash giveaway ($3200 total), sponsor booths, sport demonstrations, athlete t-shirt pick up, souvenir sales, and other interactive events.
 It's truly a night for the whole family!